firasjaber/firasjaber/README.md

 <!--
 **firasjaber/firasjaber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-### sup sup, i am Firas and i enjoy making stuff
+### Welcome, I am Firas and I enjoy making stuff

-- 🔭  I’m currently working at : [Incedo Services GmbH](https://incedo.de/) as Full-Stack Developer, Also making some fun side projects
+- I’m currently working at : [Incedo Services GmbH](https://incedo.de/) as a Full-Stack Developer, Also making some side projects and side gigs.
-- 🌱  I’m currently learning : Distributed Systems, Architecture/Scaling ...
+- I’m currently diving deep into: Distributed Systems and System Design.
-- 📫  Get in touch : Discord ( firrj#4628 ), email : contact@firrj.me, website: https://firrj.me
+- Get in touch: Discord ( firrj#4628 ), email: firasjaberc@gmail.com